Leadership Development Programs

 Other Possible Peer Groups

-If there is an interest in developing other Peer Groups, such as Senior CEOs, Women in Family Business, etc., please bring this interest to the attention of CFB Director, Barbara Draper.
+If there is an interest in developing other Peer Groups, such as Next Generation Owners, Key Non-family Leaders, Women in Family Business, Past Owners, etc., please bring this interest to the attention of the CFB Director.

 Membership is open to graduates of the UNH Leadership Development Program and family business members who have been in the business for a minimum of 5 years and who have, or expect to have, a leadership role but are not first generation owners.